Orjen: Climbing

 Several interesting alpine like climbing possibilities like rock climbing exist.
 Most remarkable is the 500 m wall of the Subra amphitheatre.
 In last few years the alpine – speleo section (A.S.O.S.) of PSD Subra started to climb routes on Mount Orjen.
 Good climbing routes are only 10 minutes walk from the Vratlo mountain hut.
 Other good climbing routes are in Subra's Amphitheatre and Reovacka Greda rocks.
 Mount Orjen gives a lot opportunities for climbing unclimbed routes with various difficulties.
-A training rock near to the Herceg Novi – Trebinje road called "Silobod" (250 m) is in use.